Cosmoglobe/zodipy/README.md

     'stop': '2021-01-01',
     'step' : '1d'
 }
-hit_maps = ... # Your list of hit_maps for each observation in epochs
+hit_maps = ... # Your sequence of hit_maps for each observation in epochs

 zodi = zodipy.Zodi(observer='Planck', epochs=epochs, hit_maps=hit_maps)
 emission = zodi.get_emission(nside=128, freq=800)
 ```
 ![plot](imgs/zodi_planck_weighted.png)

-This simulation closely resembles map making in the time-ordered domain, with the hit maps playing a significant role on the output map due to the motion of earth through the interplanetary dust.
+This simulation closely resembles map making in the time-ordered domain, with the hit maps playing a significant role on the outputted emission due to the motion of Earth through the interplanetary dust.

-The hit maps used in the above example was simulated hit maps somewhat arbitrarily chosen (stripes of 10 degrees perpendicular to the ecliptic).
+The hit maps used in the above example was somewhat arbitrarily chosen hit maps (stripes of 10 degrees perpendicular to the ecliptic).

 ## Interplanetary dust models
 Zodipy uses the [Kelsall et al.
 (1998)](https://ui.adsabs.harvard.edu/abs/1998ApJ...508...44K/abstract)